Links to Other Pages

 Up until the late 1950s, it was a grand white-painted, Art Deco building, the outline of which was surrounded by green, red and blue neon lights, a magnificent sight on dark nights.

 The foyer was flanked with palm trees.
-All the staff wore blue uniforms and the manager stood at the door, dressed in Tuxedo.
+All the staff wore blue uniforms and the manager stood at the door, dressed in a Tuxedo.

-The Doorman stood outside the theatre, resplendently dressed in what looked like a royal blue Admiral's uniform, decorated with gold braid."
+Sandy, the Doorman stood outside the theatre, resplendently dressed in what looked like a royal blue Admiral's uniform, decorated with gold braid."

 Inside the Cinema